clokep/relapse/docs/log_contexts.md

 function so that it doesn't reset the logcontext even when it returns an incomplete awaitable, and adds a callback to the returned awaitable to reset the logcontext.
-In other words, it turns a function that follows the Synapse rules about logcontexts and awaitables into one which behaves more like an external function --- the opposite operation to that described in the previous section.
+In other words, it turns a function that follows the Relapse rules about logcontexts and awaitables into one which behaves more like an external function --- the opposite operation to that described in the previous section.
 It can be used like this: